icecube/icetray-public/cmake/meta-project-docs/source/cpp_standards/46_If_You_Provide_Any_Class_Specific_new_Provide_Standard_Forms.rst

-If you Provide Any Class-Specific new, Provide All of the Standard Forms (pain, in-place, and nothrow)
+If you Provide Any Class-Specific new, Provide All of the Standard Forms (plain, in-place, and nothrow)
 ------------------------------------------------------------------------------------------------------

 If a class defines any overload of operator ``operator new``, it should provide overloads of all three of plain, in-place, and non-throwing ``operator new``.
 If you don't, they'll be hidden and unavailable to users of your class.